KES122/Grani_Backend/README.md

-# This is Database branch
+# This is MinIO branch where we get pictures